 3. Amazon PPC

-Amazon is now a formidable force in the retail advertising space, having grown its ad business by 47% in 2020.
+Amazon is now a formidable force in the retail advertising space.
 Amazon sellers know that well-run PPC campaigns are key to earning more exposure for a product — three in four use at least one form of Amazon PPC, many using multiple at a time.

-If you have trouble managing your Amazon PPC ads, you’re not alone — 42% of Amazon sellers say it’s a challenge.
+If you have trouble managing your Amazon PPC ads, you’re not alone — managing PPC is a top concern amongst Amazon sellers.
 We’ve published several guides on how to handle PPC to help sellers make the most of their ad budget.

 Social media marketing